MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Method

-We argue that most sets of signals (datasets) contain large amounts of redundant information or structure that we can learn over the entire set.
+In this work, we aim to find parameter-efficient NFs for $N$ signals $\big\{s_{1}, \ldots, s_{N} : \mathbb R^C \to \mathbb R^D\big\}$, e.g., a set of time series, or images, by learning a functional representation of the signal $s_i$ given some context set $\mathcal{C}^{(i)}:=\big\{(\mathbf{x}_j,\mathbf{y}_j)\big\}_{j=1}^{M}$ with $M$ coordinate-value pairs $(\mathbf{x}_j,\mathbf{y}_j) \in \mathbb{R}^C \times \mathbb{R}^D$.
+While parameterizing such a function as a neural network $f_{\theta}:\mathbb{R}^C\to\mathbb{R}^D$, with all parameters $\theta$ being optimized to fit a single signal is widely explored~\cite{sitzmann2020implicit,mildenhall2021nerf,saragadam2023wire}, this approach is prohibitively expensive when scaled to large datasets. \paragraph{Network Architecture} We argue that most sets of signals (datasets) contain large amounts of redundant information or structure that we can learn over the entire set.
 This is particularly true in medicine, where patients exhibit broadly similar yet slightly varying anatomies.
 We therefore define a neural network $f_{\theta,\phi^{(i)}}:\mathbb{R}^C\rightarrow\mathbb{R}^D$ with shared network parameters $\theta$ that represent this redundant information and additional signal-specific parameters $\phi^{(i)}\in\mathbb{R}^{P}$ that condition the base network to represent a specific signal $s_i$.
-We apply a $K$-layer MLP architecture with a hidden dimension of $L$ and FiLM modulated SIREN activations \cite{mehta2021modulated,sitzmann2020implicit}, where all layers $k\in\{2, ..., K-1\}$ are defined as:
+We apply a $K$-layer MLP architecture with a hidden dimension of $L$ and FiLM modulated SIREN activations \cite{sitzmann2020implicit,mehta2021modulated}, where all layers $k\in\{2, ..., K-1\}$ are defined as:

 with $\omega_k$ being the layer's frequency parameter, $\mathbf{W}_k$ and $\mathbf{b}_k$ being the weights and biases of the $k$-th layer, and $\mathbf{m}_k(\cdot)$ being a linear layer that maps the signal-specific parameters $\phi^{(i)}$ to a shift-modulation vector that is added in the base network's nonlinearity \cite{perez2018film}.
 The first layer is a SIREN layer that projects the input coordinate to a higher-dimensional space.
 The last layer is a linear layer that performs a simple mapping to the desired output dimension.
-An overview of the proposed architecture is shown in \autoref{fig:network}.
+An overview of the proposed architecture is shown in \autoref{fig:network}. \paragraph{Network Initialization} A proper initialization of NFs has been shown to have a huge influence on convergence and overall performance of the applied networks \cite{kaniafresh2025,yeomfast2025}.
+We therefore initialize the network's weights and biases similar to \citet{sitzmann2020implicit}: